-9. Flagging Values with the QA/QC Macro:

-Sound data management practices dictate that data should never be deleted.
+- 9. Flagging Values with the QA/QC Macro: Sound data management practices dictate that data should never be deleted.
 As such, we employ a data management system in which all original data values are retained in the database, but erroneous data are masked with an error code (see Appendix 11 for list of error codes).
-Each parameter value field also has an error code field associated with it and is designated with the suffix "A" (e.g., DO_A).
+Each parameter value field also has an error code field associated with it and is designated with the suffix "\A" (e.g., DO\A).
 Error codes should only be written to the error code fields.
 Comments should only be written to the COMMENTS field.
 Because the data file is comma separated, a comma should never be used to separate comments in the COMMENTS field; a semi-colon can be used instead.
-The following steps outline how the QA/QC Macro can be used to insert error codes and comments.

-a) Go to the "CODE ENTRY" tab of the QA/QC macro to access all of the tools necessary to enter error codes and comments in selected cells (Figure A11_3).

-b) Use the "SELECT CELLS" box to select the cells of the spreadsheet in which you want to enter error codes or comments.

-c) After the cells have been selected, choose a "PREDEFINED CODE" or "CUSTOM CODE" by selecting the appropriate button.
+The following steps outline how the QA/QC - a) Go to the "CODE ENTRY" tab of the QA/QC macro to access all of the tools necessary to enter error codes and comments in selected cells (Figure A11\3). - b) Use the "SELECT CELLS" box to select the cells of the spreadsheet in which you want to enter error codes or comments. - c) After the cells have been selected, choose a "PREDEFINED CODE" or "CUSTOM CODE" by selecting the appropriate button.